Hundred Years' War, 1337–1360: Low Countries (1337–1341)

-Apart from a few notable exceptions, such as unwalled Hastings, which was burnt to the ground, the English coastal defences had been fairly successful against the French raiding.
+Apart from a few notable exceptions, such as unwalled Hastings, which was burnt to the ground, the English coastal defenses had been fairly successful against the French raiding.
 However, with many English going to France at the beginning of the war and others being used to defend the coast against the French, the available troops in the north and Scotland was diminished.
 With the English presence reduced, the Scots were able to recapture many strong points, such as Perth in 1339 and Edinburgh in 1341.

 Threatened with the immediate collapse of his plans, Edward desperately needed some positive military results.
 In September, Edward assembled an army consisting of about 12,000 men in the Low Countries.
 His army included elements from his various allies.
 Cambrai was an ally of the king of France, so, on 20 September, Edward's army marched into the bishopric.
 A two-week siege of Cambrai ensued.
 The whole area was laid waste but Cambrai was not taken, then on the evening of 9 October, Edward's army gave up and advanced into France proper.
 While Edward had been besieging Cambrai the French king had time to call up his army.
 On Edward's invasion, the French army advanced to Péronne, close to the border.
 While Edward's army laid waste to a twenty-mile-wide strip of French countryside, plundering and burning hundreds of villages, Philip's army shadowed Edward's army.
 On 14 October, Edward advanced toward the French army and battle appeared imminent.
 Edward moved away again plundering more territory.
 The French continued to shadow the English.
 Ultimately battle lines were drawn in the province of Picardy between La Capelle and La Flamengrie, both now in the Vervins arrondissement just inside northern France.
 With both sides facing each other a battle was expected to take place on 23 October, but nothing happened.
 At nightfall Edward marched his troops out of France, the French did not pursue Edward, this resulted in the campaign coming to an abrupt end.

-The Flemish ruler had remained loyal to the French king, consequently Edward placed an embargo on all English goods to Flanders.
+The Flemish ruler had remained loyal to the French king, consequently, Edward placed an embargo on all English goods to Flanders.
 In 1337, this precipitated a revolt in Flanders, because of the lack of English wool and food supplies.
-The leader of the revolt a Jacob van Artevelde arranged for Flemish neutrality, in return for the lifting of the English embargo.
+The leader of the revolt Jacob van Artevelde arranged for Flemish neutrality, in return for the lifting of the English embargo.
 By December, the Flemings were ready to formally join the anti-French coalition.
 The civic authorities of Ghent, Ypres and Bruges proclaimed Edward King of France.
 Edward's purpose was to strengthen his alliances with the Low Countries.
 His supporters would be able to claim that they were loyal to the "true" king of France and not rebels against Philip.
 In February 1340, Edward returned to England to try and raise more funds and also deal with political difficulties.